 After the cloudy lens has been removed, a new artificial lens, or IOL, is implanted in the eye.
 With the recent advance of foldable IOLs, artificial lenses can be implanted through the same small incision from the phaco procedure.
 Because the incision is so small, it is self-sealing and no stitches are required.

-Lens Replacement Surgery featuring Multifocal Intraocular Lenses (IOLs)
+Lens Replacement Surgery featuring Multifocal and Accommodating IOLs

 Artificial lenses (IOLs) are implanted in the eye to replace natural lenses for patients with cataracts, presbyopia or severe refractive errors.
 Until recently, IOLs were only available to correct distance vision.
-These monofocal lenses helped improve distance vision after cataract surgery, but patients still needed glasses or contact lenses for near vision activities like reading and playing cards.
-Now, advancements in technology have produced multifocal IOLs that allow patients to see at all distances -- near, far and many distances in between.
-Multifocal IOLs, such as Crystalens HD™, ReStor®, and Rezoom, preserve distance vision and correct presbyopia so cataract surgery patients can enjoy clear sight without relying on glasses.
+Theses monofocal lenses helped improve distance vision after cataract surgery, but patients still needed glasses or contact lenses for near vision activities like reading and playing cards.
+Now, advancements in technology have produced multifocal IOLs preserve distance vision and correct presbyopia so cataract surgery patients can enjoy clear sight without relying on glasses.
+Accommodating IOLs provide excellent distance and intermediate vision with reduced dependency on glasses for near focus.

-The procedure to replace a patient's natural lens with a multifocal IOL is the same as that used in cataract surgery.
+The procedure to replace a patient’s natural lens with a multifocal IOL or accommodating IOL is the same as that used in cataract surgery.

 Crystalens™

-Crystalens™ is an IOL that works naturally with the muscles in the eye to retain the eye's ability to "accommodate" –- to shift focus between nearby and distant objects.
-With standard IOLs, patients lose this ability and require corrective eyewear to see clearly at near and intermediate distances.
+Crystalens™ is an IOL that works naturally with the muscles in the eye that retains the eye’s ability to “accommodate” – to shift focus between nearby and distant corrective eyewear to see clearly at near and intermediate distances.